 At the IAHE Conference (Indiana Association of Home Educators), I taught four workshops.
 While they were all well-attended and well-received, one of the sessions sparked an emotional reaction like none other.
 My brain training session was the last on my schedule and one of the last of the weekend.
 I fully expected a low turnout and glazed-over eyes from those few.
 To my shock, the room was packed to the brim with eager participants.
 Some of them, I later found out, almost desperate for information to help their struggling students.

 Because of the immense response I had to the topic of brain training at IAHE (and elsewhere), I’m going to write a BRIEF summary of that workshop and provide you a short list of materials that can help train brains.

 Please understand that a post like this only scratches the surface of the topic.
-While I plan to write many more posts on the subject, I would love to help you understand and learn more in person!

 This post contains affiliate links.